 A detailed report on the initial effects of the recent wildfires on water quality is also available.

-Fort Collins Utilities is collaborating with other water users, utilities that have experienced fires (including Denver Water), Colorado State University, University of Colorado and Northern Water Conservancy District to respond to fire-related impacts in our watershed.
+Fort Collins Utilities continues to collaborate with other water users and utilities including, Denver Water, Colorado State University, University of Colorado and Northern Water Conservancy District to respond to fire-related impacts in our watershed.
 Despite the impact of the fire, Fort Collins water supplies are sufficient to provide water to customers.

 To report any water quality concerns, contact Utilities.